 12 hour options

 Yes that's right just you and your bike doing as many laps as you can in the time allowed.
 There are two solo categories under 40 and over 40.
-This category normally sells out first.
+Male categories now sold out.

 2 of you means someone to hand over when you're tired, wet, injured or you just fancy a brew, men, women and mixed pair categories available.